 One aspect of an off-site operation that is critical to the facilities that it serves is record keeping.
 Just as a surgical facility is required to keep all records needed to document the trays and sterilization processes used on those tray, so must SPDx and they must be made available on request to BSC.
 The vendor tray processing environment is much more dynamic than managing the information that is created by processing in house trays for a single facility.
 Also, the ability to retrieve that information and distribute it as requested by a surgical facility that is being served in this manner is more challenging.
 SPDx has developed a unique way of cataloging and cross referencing the sterilization log information and the individual trays that are processed.
-The information.
+The information is digitized for easy access based on individual tray information and or sterilization load information.
 BSC was provided a number of samples of sterilization records and chain of custody elements to demonstrate this capability.
 SPDx developed a modified industry software and a number of unique processes that allow the retrieval of any log information requested by a facility in minutes and can send the documents digitally as requested.